 Hospital indemnity policies help pay for bills not covered by standard medical plans, often including a wide range of expenses, from hospital stays to diagnostic tests.
-One study found that, even with insurance, the average hospital stay costs over $1,000 in out-of-pocket expenses.
-Without insurance, the costs are huge, with a typical three-day hospital stay costing $30,000.5 Think of all the things you could buy with that money.
+Even with insurance, hospital stays can cost thousands of dollars.
+Without insurance, the costs are huge, with a typical three-day hospital stay costing $30,000.3

 With an HSA, your account may be underfunded, and you may have to deduct more from your paycheck to cover the balance.
 But with supplemental coverage, as long as you keep up with your monthly premium payments, you can be directly reimbursed for the full cost of care.